This is important. Please Note:

 Please note that the below deadlines do not apply for first-time test takers who have signed up for Score Preview.

 Beginning the day after the test, you will be able to cancel your LSAT score on the LSAT Status page of your LSAC.org account.
 This option will only be available to you within six (6) calendar days after the date of your test.
 The deadline to cancel your score online will be 11:59 p.m.
 (ET) on the sixth day after your LSAT date.

 If you choose to cancel your score on the deadline day, please do so during our business hours.
 If you have technical problems with canceling your score after business hours, we will not be able to extend the deadline.

 Canceling LSAT-Flex Scores

-Should you decide to cancel your LSAT-Flex score, you must do so within six (6) calendar days of the date of your LSAT-Flex by contacting LSAC directly at LSACinfo@LSAC.org or 215.968.1001.
+Should you decide to cancel your LSAT-Flex score, you must do so within six (6) calendar days after the date of your LSAT-Flex by contacting LSAC directly at LSACinfo@LSAC.org or 215.968.1001.

 Consequences of Canceling Your Score